• Skip to primary navigation

 • Mix in the sugar.

-• Add the flour and the ground coffee and mix until combined.
+• Add the flour and the fine coffee grounds and mix until combined.

 • While mixing, add the brewed coffee one teaspoon at a time just until a soft dough is formed.
 The dough should hold together and should not be sticky.